 During the 1910s, electric railways began looking at more modern replacements for the link-and-pin Van Dorn couplers that were as much of an industry standard as any.
 There was special interest in tight-lock couplers, which when coupled were held together tightly with no slack.
 This lack of movement meant that connections requiring consistent contact - air and electrical connections - could be made automatically through the coupler head itself.
 Rapid transit lines especially were interested in this, since they generally used third-rail power which meant that going between the cars to make or break air hose and MU jumper connections was hazardous.
 If all of those connections could be made or broken automatically when cars were coupled or uncoupled, it would be a real improvement.

 Ohio Brass was selling various types of Tomlinson couplers (named after their inventor) since before 1910 and these became some of the more common tight-lock couplers.
 Westinghouse also started offering tight-lock couplers in the 1910s.
-When William Van Dorn died in 1918, he was said to have been working on development of tight-lock couplers.
+This patent application was filed in 1911, and when William Van Dorn died in 1918, he was said to have been working on development of tight-lock couplers.
 The Van Dorn Coupler Company did offer a range of tight-lock and multi-function couplers during the 1920s and 1930s to serve the traction industry.
 A number of patents issued during this period were attributed to Herbert Van Dorn, the son of the company's founder.

 The Van Dorn company records donated to IRM by Larry Larson include a number of photographs showing tight-lock couplers, including several photos of these couplers in use on railway equipment.
 Unfortunately several of the photos that show couplers do not identify them by type; there are also photos of ancillary equipment that is unidentified.
 But other images are identified and there are some fascinating photos in the lot.
 All images are the property of the Illinois Railway Museum and may not be reprinted or reproduced without permission.